Introduction to HTML

 <HTML> <HEAD> <TITLE>Your Title Here</TITLE> </HEAD> <BODY> <CENTER><IMG SRC="clouds.jpg" ALIGN="BOTTOM"></CENTER> <HR> <P>This is a link to our website</P> <a href="https://sagecode.net">SageCode Home Link</a> <H1>This is a Header</H1> <H2>This is a Medium Header</H2> <P> This is a new paragraph! </P> <P> <B>This is a new paragraph!</B> </P> <BR> <B><I>This is a new sentence without a paragraph break, in bold italics.</I></B> <HR> </BODY> </HTML>

-In the example we have used some of the HTML elements or HTML tags.
+In the example above we have used some of the HTML elements.
 You can observe the names of the HTML elements are capitalized.
-However you must know HTML is not case sensitive.
+However HTML is not case sensitive.
 Modern HTML is using lowercase for element names and attribute names.
 This document contains one image, one link and several lines of text.

 - <HTML> is the root element;